| Written by Constance Stickler

 Safety isn't a one-time task but a continuous assessment, action, and improvement loop.
 It involves identifying hazards, implementing controls, monitoring effectiveness, and adjusting strategies as needed.
 An effective security concept is a dynamic system of prevention and response.

 Understanding security as a cycle also highlights the importance of continuous learning and adaptation.
-It is recognised that no measure is foolproof, and new threats may emerge over time.
+No measure is foolproof, and new threats may emerge over time.
 Therefore, regular assessments and refinements of practices are critical to staying ahead of evolving threats.

 Embracing this mindset empowers individuals and organisations to create safer environments and reduce the likelihood of accidents or near-misses.